Robert-96/graphwalker-cli-docker/README.md

 ## How to use this image

-This image creates a script facilitating command line handling on a linux machine.
+This image creates a script facilitating runnig GraphWalker's command line on a linux machine.

 ### Create a `Dockerfile` in your project

 ```
-FROM graphwalker-cli:latest
+FROM robert96\graphwalker-cli:latest
 CMD gw online -s RESTFUL
 ```